Currencies of the World: How Well Do You Know Your Money?

 Not all countries in the region use the euro, or at least not yet.
 Other European currencies include:

-Turkey and Norway aren’t part of the EU, so they might never change their currencies over to the euro.
-Countries that are part of the EU, such as Poland, are obligated to adopt the euro eventually.
+Switzerland uses the Swiss franc.
+Turkey and Norway aren’t part of the EU, so they might never change their currencies to the euro.
+Countries part of the EU, such as Poland, are obligated to adopt the euro eventually.

 Facts about Latin American money

 Some Latin countries, like Ecuador, use the U.S. dollar as their official currency.
-Others, like the Dominican Republic and Brazil, have their own currency, but you may find that individuals or businesses there accept U.S. dollars too.
+Others, like the Dominican Republic and Brazil, have their own currency, but individuals or businesses there may also accept U.S. dollars.
+That is also the case for Caribbean countries like Aruba, Bahamas, and Bermuda.

 Here are more interesting facts about the currency of Latin American countries: